boggodan/boggohydra/readme.md

 await loadScript("https://cdn.statically.io/gh/boggodan/boggohydra/main/lib/terrain.js")
 ```

 Then you can call either terrain(), terrainCheap() or terrainVeryCheap().
-Note that these functions don't work at any point in a function chain.
-They only read an input source directly.
+Note that these functions only work directly on video source - they only read an input source directly, so you cannot chain them.
 For example you might call:

 src(o1).terrain()

+The best place to call it is probably in a function chain dedicated to rendering out an image created in a previous pass.

 Example: